Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Results and Discussion

 The results illustrate how the value of flexibility in SCTEP can be interpreted as contributions to avoided load curtailment or total expected system cost reduction.
 Depending on the objective function and cost assumptions, the system planner can prioritise investments with higher synergistic capabilities and make well-informed decisions.

 An important aspect of the performed simulations is the analysis of marginal contributions to all possible coalitions.
 Specifically, the range of all possible contributions is compared with the individual contributions of investments and their contributions to the grand coalition.
 This demonstrates that a simple sensitivity analysis, which excludes one of the investment options (or all but one investment), can lead to an incorrect assessment of the investment's value and its synergistic capability.
-For example, when analysing individual contributions to avoided load curtailment presented in Fig.~\ref{Fig: C5 violin 1}, the system planner may decide that flexibility at bus 1 should be prioritised.
-Yet, the entire range of contributions and the Shapley value confirm that reinforcement of line 1-4 is the most effective investment.
+For example, when analysing only contributions in the grand coalition and individual contributions to avoided load curtailment, the system planner may decide that flexibility at bus 1 should be prioritised as it has the highest contributions in the range [26.1, 83.3] MW.
+In comparison, line 1-4 has a range of contributions [63.7, 66.5] MW.
+Yet, the entire range of contributions presented in Fig.~\ref{Fig: C5 violin 1} and the Shapley value reveal that reinforcement of line 1-4 is the most effective investment with the highest potential contributions and synergistic capability.
+Specifically, the maximum contribution to avoided load curtailment for line 1-4 is 121.9 MW and the Shapley value is 83.9 MW, while flexibility at bus 1 has the maximum contribution of 83.3 MW and the Shapley value of 64.3 MW.
 Therefore, it is necessary to perform a thorough coalitional analysis to accurately prioritise investment options.